Master's Programme in Computational Engineering and Technical Physics

 Computation and physics are an integral part of modern society and science.

-Effective computational engineering allows for shorter design cycle times, better product quality and improved functionality.
-Knowledge of physics helps us appreciate, comprehend and interact better with the environment.
+Effective computational engineering allows for shorter design cycles, better product quality and improved functionality.
+Knowledge of physics helps us understand how the world works and appreciate, comprehend and interact better with the environment.

-In this Master's Programme you will acquire extensive knowledge either in technical physics, mathematics or computing and their application to the rapidly changing problems of industrial and economic life.
+In this Master's Programme, you will acquire extensive knowledge in technical physics, industrial mathematics or intelligent computing and their application to the rapidly changing problems of industrial and economic life.
+You will learn what is new in data processing and uncertainty quantification, computer vision or material physics.
+You will solve real-life industrial and socio-economic problems cost-efficiently using computational tools.

-In Technomathematics you will study modelling of industrial and environmental processes, fuzzy systems, and developing mathematical models and methods.
-During your studies, you will focus on real-world applications, with active collaboration in the international community of industrial mathematics.
+In Technomathematics, you will study the modelling of industrial and environmental processes, fuzzy systems, and developing mathematical models and methods and their numerical implementation.
+During your studies, you will focus on real-world applications, collaborating actively in the international community of industrial mathematics.

 Computer Vision and Pattern Recognition